What’s all the fuss about personal finance blog transparency?

 - Eliminate the glass ceiling once and for all.

 There you have it.
 Make a true level playing field for everyone.
-Seems like a “Life, Liberty, and Happiness for ALL” kind of thing, don’t it?
-After all I did not EARN the advantages I had until I started applying myself halfway through college.
-Give all our kids a chance to get their s**t together and let’s see if our society can finally get a grip on its founding principles.
+It seems like a “Life, Liberty, and Happiness for ALL” kind of thing, doesn’t it?
+After all, I did not EARN the advantages I had until I started applying myself halfway through college.
+Give all our kids a chance to get their $h*t together and let’s see if our society can finally get a grip on its founding principles.

-Transparency?
-My success in getting to financial security is owed to nothing more than time, discipline and constant learning.
+Blog transparency?
+My success in getting to financial security is owed to nothing more than time, discipline, and constant learning.
 All the rest of the clues you need are the preceding dozens of posts.
-Happy reading! 🙂